graearea/graearea.github.io/mirror-mounts.md

 ## The Previous Solution
 Eccles Mounts.
 They can take Spa convex mirrors, which means you can change lane without just guessing if you're going to die. but they're a bit wobbly.
-Too much vibration.
+I found they had too much vibration.

 ## My solution
-Rip off Eccles' mounts but make them better and supply them _as a service_, at a "reasonable" price.
+Rip off Eccles' mounts but make them better and supply them at a "reasonable" price.
 ![eckles](/img/eccles.png)

 ## How are they better?